-Xiao Longhua: Don’t get too tired
+Xiao Longhua: Don’t Tire Yourself Out

 Xiao Longhua playing with an African instrument in his studio

-Passing by numerous cafes, flower shops, small restaurants, and boutique stores along Julu Road in Shanghai, I found the address and turned into an unassuming longtang (alleyway in Shanghai).
+Passing by numerous cafés, flower shops, small restaurants, and boutique stores along Julu Road in Shanghai, I found the address and turned into an unassuming longtang (alleyway in Shanghai).
 I stopped in front of a small concrete building, rang the doorbell, and entered a dim but clean hallway.
 Climbing the wooden stairs step by step to the second floor, I couldn’t help but squint and observe the objects nearby, such as a complete set of Picture Story Books of Revolutionary Model Operas placed on an old wooden cabinet.
 At this moment, Xiao Longhua’s cheerful voice called out, “You’re here!
 This way, this way.”
 I followed the voice to a corner on the second floor and looked up to see Xiao Longhua halfway out of a door frame above the stairs.
 “Be careful, someone just slipped here a couple of days ago,” he warned.
 Indeed, the stairs were narrow and steep, with shoes placed along the edges of each step—Converse sneakers, skate shoes, and leather shoes—accompanying the creaking sound of my every step.

 After reaching the top, I glanced to the left and exclaimed in surprise, “So cluttered!
 And everything is made of wood!”
 Cabinets were filled with wooden sculptures, toys, and various unidentifiable odd objects.
 As soon as you enter, you see a giant wooden puppet with an afro, deep-set eyes, and small eyes, with a screen embedded in its body (the work’s title is “/ \”, the shape of the sculpture’s two arms).
 The studio had many bookshelves tightly packed with books and catalogues in Japanese, English, and Chinese.
-Masks hung on the walls, which were also covered with cards and photos.
+Masks hung on walls, which were also covered with cards and photos.
 In short, there seemed to be no empty corners here—birdcages hung from the ceiling, and a fountain-like lamp rose from the floor.
 Different projects seemed to be in progress on the tables: a pile of paper cuttings, a stack of books, and scattered building blocks.
-Along the edges of the floor stood a row of short “wooden men”, each with a unique appearance.
+Along the edges of the floor stood a row of short “wooden men,” each with a unique appearance.

 A corner of Xiao Longhua’s studio